 Any ecommerce predictions or emerging trends in logistics that could bring positive change?
 Or any trends that might be concerning for brands and shoppers?

 MH: I continue to believe returns are a huge source of friction for brands and the 3PLs who service them.
-However, there are successful partnerships with companies like the returns’ platform Two Boxes that work with 3PLs, including GoBolt, to make processing returns more efficient.
-With such a platform, brands and 3PLs can collect vital data on what products are coming back, what’s in return and can identify fraudulent returns.
-Utilizing this data to streamline returns can set a 3PL apart from their competitors.
+However, there are successful partnerships with companies like the returns platform Two Boxes that work with 3PLs, including GoBolt, to make processing returns more efficient.
+With such a platform, brands and 3PLs can collect vital data on what products are coming back, and what’s in return and can identify fraudulent returns.
+Utilizing this data to streamline returns can set a 3PL apart from its competitors.

 I still see a huge opportunity, and quite frankly a gap, in the market of 3PLs solving scaling for brands.
 For example, take a smaller brand partnering with a 3PL.
 Let’s say they start out doing 100 orders a day.
-Can the 3PL retain and service that brand throughout their lifecycle?
+Can the 3PL retain and service that brand throughout its lifecycle?
 Often, the answer is no. We regularly see a point in a brand’s growth when they graduate to a different level of 3PL.
 So, there’s a huge opportunity for 3PLs to close that gap and offer solutions that help growing brands scale through their early life cycle and beyond.

 Matt, thank you for sharing your industry insights and projections!